Pokémon GO: how to defeat Giovanni in November 2021; best counters

 - Nidoking: In this case, Nidoking is a Pokémon vulnerable to Water, Earth, Ice and Psychic, so any of the mentioned types are an effective solution, especially if we use a Mewtwo with Confusion or Psychocut plus Mindwave in the charge.
 Other interesting counters are Excadrill with Mud Shot and Earthquake, or Delphox with Zen Headbutt and Psychic.

 - Kingler– An old veteran of the Pokémon universe.
 Weak to Grass and Electric x4, there is no doubt what moves we have to use to finish off this Kanto creature.
-You have to be cautious when facing their Hammer or Hydropulse; otherwise, it is not difficult to kill him if we use Zekrom with Charge Lightning and cruel Volt, Thundurus with Volt change and Lightning or Deoxys in Attack form with Charge Lightning and Lightning.
+We must be cautious before their Hammer or Hydropulse; otherwise, it is not difficult to kill him if we use Zekrom with Charge Lightning and cruel Volt, Thundurus with Volt change and Lightning or Deoxys in Attack form with Charge Lightning and Lightning.
 It is also not a bad option to recover Roserade and use Sharp Blade and Rainleaf.

 Third Pokémon in the battle against Giovanni: Dark Lugia

 Dark Lugia is the new third Pokémon for Giovanni’s team during this month of November 2021.
-As reported by Niantic, from Tuesday, November 9, 2021 at 00:00 and until further notice, we will have dark Lugia accompanied by the investigation A Misunderstood Mischief (Season of mischief), which ends this December 31; although surely Team GO Rocket rotates your team much earlier.
+As reported by Niantic, from Tuesday, November 9, 2021 at 00:00 and until further notice, we will have dark Lugia accompanied by the investigation A Misinterpreted Mischief (Mischief Season), which ends this December 31; although surely Team GO Rocket rotates your team much earlier.

 We are facing a Pokémon of type Psychic and Flying, weak to the following types: Rock, Ghost, Electric, Ice, and Sinister.
 With these conditions, our strategy should turn, first of all, to avoid using weak Pokémon to Flying and Psychic type attacks; especially if you use Premonition or Airstrike.
 It is also very important to resist your Hydropumps.
 Lugia is not an easy Pokémon to defeat.
 These are the counters that we recommend.